erky55/mirror-bot/README.md

 This is a Switch Bot written in Python for mirroring files on the Internet to your Google Drive, Switch or to any rclone supported cloud.

+# DISCLAIMER
+> This source is made public only for educational purpose. the owner doesn't take any guarantee of any illegal action related to this
+> this will be the property and responsibility of the users using it.

 # Features

 ### Overall